dnicks35/CRNT/pages/mydoc/about_this_site.md

 <ul>Staff and non-advisor faculty (grad school planning, mentorship, contextualization, networking…)</ul>
 <p>The purpose of this help may be to strengthen you to handle your situation, to provide temporary support so that you can regain your normal level of health and productivity, and/or to make changes in your external environment in order to make it more manageable.
 In no case should there be ethical issues concerning (…the treatment of individuals in your lab, funding, research procedures, research validity, etc) in your lab.
 If you know of any ethical issues in your lab (or outside of it), report it to the sources recommended by the link below: </p>
-<p>If you suspect unethical behavior or feel uncomfortable about a situation you experience, you can consult the “Conflicts and Concerns” library in order to determine 1) if the situation requires further observation, investigation, or intervention, and 2) the most direct and effective pathway(s) to do so.
+<p>If you suspect unethical behavior or feel uncomfortable about a situation you experience, you can consult the <A href="/pages/problem-identification/problem-identification.html">“Conflicts and Concerns”</A> library in order to determine 1) if the situation requires further observation, investigation, or intervention, and 2) the most direct and effective pathway(s) to do so.
  </p>